Additional Name(s): Muhammad al-Ghamdi, محمد بن ناصر الغامدي

 Nature of Charges: Insulting Public Officials & Institutions Spreading Propaganda & False or Misleading Ideas, Information, or Materials Terrorism

-Mohammed al-Ghamdi is imprisoned for expressing support for religious prisoners of conscience.
+Mohammed al-Ghamdi is imprisoned for his religious freedom advocacy.